Andre-Codes/bereans_blog/_posts/2025-12-11-gods-kingdom-designed-before-creation.md

 <br>— <em>Prop.
 2, Obs.
 6</em>
 </div>

-Whether we look at the Adamic, Abrahamic, or Christian ages, they are “ordered in their succession as part of the Divine purpose in relation to this kingdom” <span class="scripture">(1 Corinthians 2:7)</span>.
+Whether we look at the Adamic, Abrahamic, or Christian ages, they are “ordered in their succession as part of the Divine purpose in relation to this kingdom” (1 Corinthians 2:7).

 ### **The Unchanging Nature of the Plan**